romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how can you ensure that a specific job in a workflow only runs if changes were made to files in either of two different directories?
+Q: In GitHub Actions, how can you ensure that a specific job in a workflow only runs if changes were made to files in either of two different directories?
 <details><summary>Show the answer</summary><p>

 - **Create a preliminary job to check for changes in the specified directories and use its output in the if condition of the dependent jobs**